Olson3R/nodemn-april-2018-queues/kue_cli/README.md

 # Installation

 1. Clone or download the repo `git clone git@github.com:Olson3R/nodemn-april-2018-queues.git`
-2. Change directories to the `nodemn-april-2018-queues/kue_cli` directory
+1. Change directories to the `nodemn-april-2018-queues/kue_cli` directory
-3. Install the dependencies with yarn `./scripts/yarn-1.5.1.js install`
+1. `npm run setup` to install the node dependencies using yarn from the scripts directory.

 # Usage
 - `./kue_cli.js produce <type> [-n <number>]` - Produce a job of type _type_.
 Optionally enqueue _number_ of jobs.
 Default is 1.